puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 ```
 mod 'puppetlabs-bolt_shim', '0.1.1'
 ```

-In addition to the bolt\_shim module, any task or module content intended to be executed over PCP will need to be present in the PE environment.
-The modules described in the [Installing Modules](https://github.com/puppetlabs/bolt/blob/master/pre-docs/bolt_installing_modules.md#installing-modules) documentation are recommended to be downloaded and made available in the PE environment.
-By only allowing content that is present in the PE environment to be executed over PCP it is possible to maintain role based access control over nodes managed by PE.
+In addition to the bolt\_shim module, any task or module content you want to execute over PCP must be present in the PE environment.
+Download the modules described in [Set up Bolt to download and install modules](installing_tasks_from_the_forge.md#) and make them available in your PE environment.
+By only allowing content that is present in the PE environment to be executed over PCP you maintain the role based access control over the nodes you manage in PE.

 ## Assign task permissions to a user role